salama/object-machine/object/methods.md

 #### Message

-Because function must often be resolved at run-time, one often speaks of sending messages in object oriented languages.
+Because the function must often be resolved at run-time, one often speaks of sending messages in object oriented languages.
 So to make all information passed explicit, in an oo fashion, we define a Message class with the following attributes: